 Get a completed W-9 Form before you begin work with any vendors.

 When you pay $600 or more over the course of a tax year, it is required to report these payments to the IRS on a return called a 1099-MISC.
 You will need the information from the W-9 to complete the 1099-MISC.
 It is important to note that this form contains the tax ID or Social Security number of the contractor completing the form so both parties must guard the form carefully to protect against identity theft.
 The best way to ensure you get a completed W-9 form from your vendors is to require a completed form before you will make your first payment.
 Find a blank W-9 you may share with your vendors here.

 Obtain their bank information for online payments or use a virtual payment solution that does this for you, reducing risks of misuse of information.

 By gaining this information, you can utilize virtual payment solutions, which will ultimately save you time and money.
-One of our favorite tools is Bill.com (link to our Resources page).
+One of our favorite tools is Bill.com.
 This program integrates directly with your accounting software and makes the Accounts Payable process run smoothly and efficiently.
 Additionally, there is no need for your vendors to provide access to their financial information, making the process more secure and providing them extra comfort in the electronic payment process.

 Store all of the information and forms securely.

 In order to protect yourself and your vendors, you must keep all of this information in a secure place.
 As a virtual CPA firm, we utilize GoFileRoom as our document storage software.
 It keeps an accurate record of who has accessed files and is a secure storage solution developed for professional services.
 Some other programs that may be utilized, without the high price tag, are Dropbox and Google Drive, but keep in mind these do not have the high-level security that paid programs offer.
 If you choose Bill.com to help manage your Accounts Payable process, this program also has the capacity to store information.